 - The Faculty prepares a letter of authorization and an official transcript for completing each students' application.

-- Once the application is completed, the Faculty sends all the documents to the Director of International Services for final approval.
+- Once the application is completed, the Faculty sends all the documents to the Director of International Office for revision.

 - The International Services Office is responsible for sending out the applications to the counterpart office in the host University.

 - A letter of acceptance may be sent directly to the student by mail to the address indicated on the application form or to the International Office at Saint Paul University.

 - The student or the International Office must inform each other as soon as the letter of acceptance has arrived.